- I Want to

 The City will not implement any technologies that increase greenhouse gas emissions or are otherwise damaging to the environment or the City’s diverse neighborhoods.
 The City is committed to finding and using only those technologies that offer both a positive impact on the environment and the City’s financial future.
 If the City is not able to accomplish those two goals, the City will continue its commitment to traditional single-stream recycling.

 Look at the City’s record.
 This can be done.
 Houston has led the world in space exploration and cancer research.
 And more recently, the City has taken bold new steps with municipal programs such as Rebuild Houston (a comprehensive pay-as-you-go street and drainage program), the Forensics Science Center (the creation of an independent organization to oversee the City’s crime lab operations), the Bayou Greenways (a public private partnership creating 300 miles of new trails along Houston’s bayous) and Houston’s Recovery Center (a unique sobering center for public intoxication cases).
 Now the City is exploring equally bold new ways to improve how the world manages solid waste.

-Cascadia Consulting performed a detailed Waste Characterization Study and the final report will be released April 2014.
+Cascadia Consulting performed a detailed Waste Characterization Study and the final report for this study was received on May 20, 2014.

 On April 11, 2014, a Request for Proposals (RFP) was issued by the City.
 Only those Proposers that were short-listed from RFQ S10-Q24644 are invited to participate in this RFP.